-Burntisland was once a busy port but its use has dropped of since late in the last century...
+Burntisland was once a busy port but its use has dropped off since late in the last century...

-There are yacht moorings in the small area behind the “Island Jetty just inside the harbour entrance but these are very exposed to winds from the West and South.
+There are yacht moorings in the small area behind the “Island" Jetty just inside the harbour entrance but these are very exposed to winds from the West and South.
 The Sailing Club has installed a new pontoon with finger berths inside the East Dock and there is a visitor’s berth there.
+They are in the process of installing another pontoon which should be in sometime during this summer (2022)

 If approaching from the North Sea you can almost straight line it from Bass Rock or Anstruther...…